tushar-3549/API-Development/README.md

-#  Social Media API
+##  ShareThoughts API

-A high-performance Social Media API built using **FastAPI**, **PostgreSQL**, and **Alembic**.
+A high-performance ShareThoughts API built using **FastAPI**, **PostgreSQL**, and **Alembic**.
 This project implements secure user authentication, robust database operations, and thorough testing to ensure a reliable and efficient system.

 ---